wali55/B6A3/README.md

 ---

 ### Bookings Table
 - Bookings table is created with the necessary information.
-Bookings table has user_id foreign key from users table and vehicle_id foreign key from vehicles table.
+Bookings table has user_id as foreign key from users table and vehicle_id as foreign key from vehicles table.

 - One user can create many bookings but one booking can only have one user.
 So between users and bookings table there is one to many relationship.